How to bet on March Madness in KY | Kentucky Sports Betting Sites

 March Madness Picks | Best Upset Picks for March Madness 2022

-Murray State comes in with a 20 win game streak after winning the Ohio Valley Conference Tournament as a No. 7 seed.
-While the Racers have a tough road to victory, they should continue their streak through the First Round.
-However, in the Round of 32 they’ll meet blue blood Kentucky which could end their season.
-Take Kentucky to make it to the Elite Eight.
+Murray State comes in as a No. 7 seed after winning 20 straight games, including the Ohio Valley Conference Tournament.
+While the Racers have a tough road to victory, they should be able to continue their streak through the First Round.
+However, in the Round of 32 they’ll meet blue blood Kentucky, which could end their season.
+On the other hand, the Wildcats should be able to get by the Racers and a potential Sweet 16 matchup versus Purdue.
+Take Kentucky to make it to the Elite Eight with confidence.

 Click on the button below to place your free March Madness bets on BetOnline, one of the best Kentucky sports betting apps.Read next